QAPournima/Zap-Propotype/README.md

-# Zap QA Platform Prototype
+# Zap⚡️ Platform Prototype

-This is a prototype of the Zap QA Platform, showcasing the main features and UI components.
+This is a prototype of the Zap⚡️ Platform, showcasing the main features and UI components.

 ## Features